Human error can result in inaccurate lab work.

 In 1988, only eight blood tests met the “waived” criteria.
 Now, over 3,000 such tests are performed without oversight.

 Patients have legal rights and a say in their care.
-If you have received blood test results that are unexpected, the following steps can help you ensure the results are accurate:
+If you have received blood test results that are unexpected and/or inaccurate, the following steps can help you ensure the results are accurate:

 - Talk to your doctor.
 If your lab results are unexpected or are different than historically normal for you, talk to your doctor about what this might mean.
 Ask specifically if there could have been a mistake or if the results might indicate more than one medical condition.
 Your doctor may be willing to send another sample to a different lab.